 Professor Della Rocca's areas of interest are the history of early modern philosophy and contemporary metaphysics.
-He has published dozens of papers in those fields and is the author, most recently, of The Oxford Handbook of Spinoza (2017).
+He has published dozens of papers in those fields and is the author, most recently, of Parmenidean Ascent (2020).

-Modern Philosophy from Descartes to Kant; Directed Studies: Philosophy; Meaning, Paradox, and Methodology; Knowledge and Action and interest to a broad community.
+The Philosophy of Spinoza; Modern Philosophy from Descartes to Kant; Directed Studies: Philosophy; Knowledge and Action

+Professors Hayes and Della Rocca are married. and interest to a broad community.
 When I described their work to School of Medicine faculty, the faculty lined up to participate in the project with these undergraduates."